-Flow is committed to sharing a uniquely safe and empowering approach to yoga rooted in the amazing community of Hood River.
-Flow offers a beautiful space for yoga retreats that includes outdoor adventure and spa pampering options.
+Flow is committed to sharing a uniquely safe and empowering approach to yoga.
+Our beautiful space is also open for yoga retreats, workshops and the option to include outdoor adventure and spa pampering options.

-Included in Flow’s 4500 square foot space is a boutique for active wear and yoga accessories, foot bar, day spa, and wellness center.
+Included in Flow’s 4500 square foot space is a boutique for active wear and yoga accessories, massage therapists, and holistic wellness center.

 Flow offers a full and varied schedule of classes each week at convenient times downtown.
-Included in the schedule are kids yoga classes, so moms or dads can do yoga in the classroom next door.
+We offer a variety of yoga classes from Nidra, Flow, to Hot Power, as well as, spin classes and group fitness.
 We also do private yoga classes for weddings and sports teams.

 Studio Rental Rates: